-Increasing document content sensitivity LOW (unclassified) MEDIUM (protected) HIGH (restricted) VERY HIGH (confidential) Definitions No restriction The only circumstances beneficiary details can be included in the body of an email is where the information provided cannot identify an individual e.g. D. Lewis or Daniel Lewis.
-The following rule is to be followed where it is planned to send only one record by email: Personal or special category information that can identify an individual must be protected before it is sent.
-The information must be recorded in a separate document that is password protected. the recipient by a differer separate email). e document must be communicated to nt method e.g. telephone or via a e followed where it is planned to send o send more than 10 records ensitive personal information by ail. er couriered or transferred onto an and posted by special delivery.
+Increasing document content sensitivity LOW (unclassified) MEDIUM (protected) HIGH (restricted) VERY HIGH (confidential) Definitions No restriction The only circumstances beneficiary details can be included in the body of an The following rule is to be followed where it is planned to sen only one record by email: email is where the information provided cannot identify an individual e.g. D. Lewis or Daniel Lewis.
+Personal or special category in individual must be protected b must be recorded in a separate protected. efore it is sent.
+The information The password to open the doct the recipient by a different me separate email). ument must be communicated to thod e.g. telephone or via a The following rule is to be follomore than 10 records: wed where it is planned to send Staff are not permitted to send containing personal or sensitive email/attachment to email.
+Information must be either cou encrypted memory stick and p